 Imagine you work in the IT department of an airport inspection company.
 Airports hire your company to ensure that taking off and landing of planes is done safely, which includes a set of complex tasks.
 To improve work efficiency, your boss asked you to develop an inspection app that allows field inspectors to register the condition of common safety concerns at the airport.
 This app must:

 - Allow field workers to take pictures on the runway

 - Work offline because the inspectors might not have internet access when they’re in the field

 In this case, a PWA is the best solution.
 Even if you need to make a change later, you can iterate your PWA, and everyone will get the new version with no app store involved.
 Here’s an example of a PWA that you could build for this scenario.

-And what if I told you that all it takes to turn your app into a PWA is switching a toggle?
-In OutSystems it’s really that simple.
+By building this app with OutSystems, our low-code platform will automatically generate all the needed resources and turn your app into a PWA when you enable PWA distribution.
 Our low-code platform will automatically generate all the needed resources and turn your app into a PWA when you enable PWA distribution.
 After this simple step, you’ll be ready to deploy it to your end-users.
 Sign up for a free personal environment and see for yourself how easy it is.